getreu/tp-note/docs/source/tpnote--manpage.md

-In general, the templates are designed in a way, that the text input stream -usually originating from the clipboard- ends up in the body of the note file, whereas the environment -such as the user name- ends up in the header of the note file.
+In general, the templates are designed in a way, that the text input stream -usually originating from the clipboard- ends up in the body of the note file, whereas the environment -such as the username- ends up in the header of the note file.

-Once the content of the new note is set by one of the content templates, another template type comes into play: the so called _filename template_.
+Once the content of the new note is set by one of the content templates, another template type comes into play: the so-called _filename template_.
 Each content template has a corresponding filename template, e.g.:

 * '`[tmpl] new_filename`'